MAKINEN Success Stories

 MAKINEN Delivers Interiors for SunStone Ships’ Multi-Vessel Newbuild Project

-Take a look at the interiors delivered – Ocean Albatros and Ocean Explorer:
+Take an inside look at the interiors delivered – Ocean Albatros, Ocean Explorer, and Douglas Mawson:

 SunStone Ships – Infinity series